What is Microbiome?

 How long does it take?

 The procedure itself takes about 20 minutes, but the preparation of the sample can take a little longer, so we typically ask you to drop your pet off for part of the day.

 Which pets should NOT get MBRT?

 Patients currently on antibiotics.
-Antibiotics can dramatically change the microorganisms in the intestine, so we want to wait until the antibiotic treatment is completed to do MBRT.
+Antibiotics can dramatically change the microorganisms in the intestine, so we want to wait until antibiotic treatment is done to do MBRT.